 We strive to identify future students with tremendous professional outlook.
 Our admission process takes into consideration both professional and academic accomplishments.
 Admission is competitive; consequently, applicants who meet the minimum requirements specified herein are not assured admission.
 There is no formula, yardstick or scoring, the college qualitatively and quantitatively evaluates applicants and makes selections based on performance, personal qualifications, and evidence of potential for success.

 For the doctoral programs, capacity is also an issue.
 Thus doctoral applicants are encouraged to submit application materials earlier to maximize the chance of acceptance to the desired term of entry.

 What is the transfer of credit policy?

 Master's: A maximum of six credit hours of graduate-level work will be considered for transfer if (1) the graduate credit was earned within five calendar years of course completion, (2) the credit was earned from a regionally accredited university, (3) the content of the courses requested for transfer is equivalent to an NSU course in the program of study (4) the courses were not used toward a prior awarded degree, and (5) a grade equivalent to B or higher in each of the courses requested for transfer.
 A grade of P (Pass) of CR (Credit) or other such grade will not be accepted.
 Upon admission into one of the master’s degree programs, the student may request approval of transfer of credits in writing to an academic advisor.
 Official transcripts are required to process requests for transfer credits.
-This policy does not apply to certificate programs or to non-degree students.
+This policy does not apply to non-degree students.